 Snow Valley’s true calling is to get people up on snowboards or skis and prepare them for riding in the mountains.
-It is a ‘teach’ facility and they do it very well.
 All instructors are nationally certified through either the Canadian Ski Instructors Alliance or the Canadian Association of Snowboard Instructors.
 If you've never been on a pair of skis or a snowboard, or are eager to learn more, Snow Valley Ski Club offers 8 runs over varied terrain and is a great place to gain confidence.
-There is nothing like the unique sensation of sliding on snow.
-It’s also perfect for regaining the skills lost over the ‘off season’.
-There are two carpet lifts, a triple chair and possibly the world’s only ‘high speed pulse quad chairlift with a downhill unload’!
+There are two carpet lifts, a triple chair and possibly the world’s only ‘high-speed pulse quad chairlift with a downhill unload’.
 The entire hill is groomed daily and the terrain park is raked and groomed daily with banks, boxes, rails and more for the free style crowd.
 Volunteer and Paid Patrollers are sentinels of safety on the slopes of Snow Valley.
 The day lodge features a fully equipped tech shop, licensed concession, a rental ski fleet featuring Elan skis with snowboards from Burton, Nitro and others.
 Night skiing is available Monday to Friday.
-Some say that they know when Snow Valley Ski Club is open when they can see the lights from the Whitemud Freeway as they cross Rainbow Valley Bridge.
 Access is through the south entrance of Whitemud Park where over 200 free parking spaces await.
 Immediate access to the lodge and hill.

 Cloud Nine Guides is a mountain school & internationally (IFMGA) certified guide service located in Canmore, in the heart of the Canadian Rockies.
 It provides guiding and instruction for ice climbing, rock climbing, mountaineering, hiking, and backcountry skiing / split boarding ventures.
 The programs are run in the form of single and multi-day trips, all abilities are welcome.